 Either you have a custody schedule where you split the holiday so you get the morning with your kids or you get the evening with your kids.
-Or you are parent A (or parent B), so you don’t get to see your kids at all on the holiday this year because it isn’t your holiday.
+Or you’re parent A (or parent B), so you don’t get to see your kids at all on Thanksgiving this year because it isn’t your holiday.

 Maybe you don’t have a custody agreement at all, and you have your children 24/7.

-Regardless of the situation, the pressure to make the day special for you and your kids all by yourself is daunting.
+Regardless of the situation, the pressure to prepare a special day for you and your kids all by yourself is daunting.

 Some holidays are easier for some people than others.
 A lot has to do with your background on the holidays.
-If the 4th of July was always a huge family gathering on the lake when you were growing up then trying to recreate that now as a single mom with no boat can be depressing.
+Perhaps growing up, your Thanksgiving memories are of watching the Macy’s parade with your parents, enjoying a huge feast, then playing football in the leaves with your cousins, then trying to recreate it now as a single mom without any family nearby can be depressing.

-Our kids don’t care about a big turkey on the table with a beautiful centerpiece and nicely folded napkins and 20 guests.
+- Get real.
+The fact is, we can never recreate our childhood Thanksgiving.
+And if we could, it bore our kids.
+Our kids don’t care about a big turkey on the table with a beautiful centerpiece, folded napkins, and 20 guests.

 - If you want it to be memorable since it’s still Thanksgiving, give it a name.
 Thanksgiving 2018 Bryson Style (or whatever your child’s name is) and let him decide the day.
-Make it a day where you are Thankful for him.
+Have a day where you’re Thankful for him.
 Let your child choose the meal and the entertainment.

 - Serve Mexican or Italian food if that’s what your family likes.
-What is the point of having a turkey and all those leftovers if no one is going to eat them?
+What’s the point of a 20-pound turkey and all those leftovers if no one will eat them?

 - Buy all the traditional Thanksgiving food pre-cooked from the local grocery store.
 I did this last year.
-It is easy and not too expensive.
+Pre-cook dinners are easy and not too expensive.
 You throw it all in the oven a couple of hours before you eat.

 - Wake up early and have a game or movie extravaganza and stay in your pajamas all day.
-Get the kids super pumped about this beforehand by writing out the games/movies you will do and in which order.
+Get the kids super pumped about this beforehand.
+Have your child plan out the games/movies you will do and in which order.
 Write in what you will eat and where your breaks will be.
 Let your child be in charge and mark the day off as you go.

-- If you don’t have to worry about getting back for any other custody arrangements, then consider a mini-vacay like a water park.
+- If you don’t have to worry about being back for any other custody arrangements, then consider a mini-vacay like a water park.
 It is pretty much free from the holiday drama.
-When you are in the waterpark itself, you can forget everyone else is eating turkey right now.
+When you’re in the waterpark itself, you can forget everyone else’s huge turkey dinner.